New Donkey Kong additions teased for Lego Super Mario line

 Lego is taking to Twitter to tease its latest upcoming offering, in the form of Donkey Kong and pals.

-The new additions are showcased as part of Lego Super Mario, an ongoing collaboration between Lego and Nintendo.
+The new additions are showcased as part of Lego’s Super Mario Bros. line, an ongoing collaboration between Lego and Nintendo.

 We can’t wait to show you the new additions to the world of LEGO Super Mario™! 🤩 pic.twitter.com/sa5XF0LdCo